cdl-geneseo/geneseo-dictionary/F/Funnel.md

 # Funnel

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Funnel

 Created by  Unknown User (crk4), last modified on Dec 02, 2008

 ''Verb'' Guzzle beer quickly through a tube; &quot;I tried ''funneling'' last night - I got sick.&quot; Results: 95% of those surveyed knew this word, 8.4% of the people that knew the word learned the word at Geneseo and 81.6% learned the word before they came to Geneseo.
 Conclusion: This word is most likely not local to Geneseo but it is frequently used.